 Becoming a member is a meaningful decision at The Highlands Church.
 Becoming a member of a church is a commitment and a response to what God is doing in and through our community.
 Community is never perfect or easy.
 Becoming a member is a way for us to say that in spite of challenges that may come, that community is something worth fighting for and that we're committed to it.
 Family is family.

-If you want to know more about what it means to be a member and what that process looks like for our church, please email Pastor Aaron.
+If you want to know more about what it means to be a member and what that process looks like for our church, please email Pastor Paul.